-The primary goal of We the People: The Citizen and the Constitution is to promote civic competence and responsibility among the nation’s elementary and secondary students.
-What makes the program so successful is the design of its instructional program, including its innovative culminating activity.
+The primary goal of We the People: The Citizen and the Constitution program is to promote civic competence and responsibility among Indiana's elementary, middle and high school students.
+The program includes:

-The instructional program enhances students understanding of the institutions of American constitutional democracy.
-At the same time, students discover the contemporary relevance of the Constitution and Bill of Rights.
+- an instructional component, focused on enhancing students’ understanding of the institutions of American constitutional democracy and discovering the contemporary relevance of the Constitution and Bill of Rights, and

-The culminating activity is a simulated congressional hearing in which students "testify" before a panel of judges.
-Students demonstrate their knowledge and understanding of constitutional principles and have opportunities to evaluate, take, and defend positions on relevant historical and contemporary issues.
+- a culminating activity of a simulated congressional hearing in which students “testify” before a panel of judges.
+Students demonstrate their understanding of constitutional principles and have opportunities to evaluate, take, and defend positions on relevant historical and contemporary issues.